We may earn affiliate commissions for the recommended products. Learn more.

 Security breaches

-LastPass confirmed a data breach in August 2022.
-It was reported that the incident didn’t compromise any of the users' data and that the attacker exfiltrated portions of internal data back then.
 However, in late November of 2022, LastPass confirmed another breach.
-After this breach, LastPass admitted that the attacker gained access to certain elements of the customers' data.
-Moreover, in 2015, threat actors managed to access their network and LastPass asked users to change their Master passwords.
+After this breach, LastPass admitted that the threat actor gained access to certain elements of the customers' data.
+Moreover, in 2015, threat actors managed to access LastPass’ network, and the provider asked users to change their master passwords.

 1Password and LastPass both offer standard password manager features like password generators, sharing options, password importing, vaults, and password recovery.
 However, each has some unique features as well.
 For example, 1Password offers data breach monitoring (Watchtower) and travel mode, while with LastPass, you can generate one-time passwords.
-I tested each of these features to see how well they function and how easy they are to use.
+I tested these features to see how well they function and how easy they are to use.

 1PasswordLastPass